 What is Yoga

-Yoga is an ancient practice that originated in India and has been passed down orally from teacher to student.
+Yoga is an ancient practice that originated in India and has been passed down orally from teacher to student for millennia.
 Yoga is a holistic lifestyle that includes breathwork, postures, meditation, a code of conduct, and more.
 1-on-1 teacher-student relationships is how yoga was designed to facilitate spiritual growth.

 “Yoga is the journey of the self, through the self, to the self.” ― The Bhagavad Gita